Jinan: Imperial era

-During the times of the Han dynasty (206 BCE – 220 CE), Jinan was the capital of the feudatory Kingdom of Jibei (濟北國) and evolved into the cultural and economic hub of the region.
+After Qin Shi Huang conquered Qi and united China, he established Qi Commandery, which evolved into Jinan Commandery and Kingdom of Jibei in the early Han dynasty (206 BCE – 220 CE).
+During the times of the Han dynasty, Jinan was the capital of the feudatory Kingdom of Jibei (濟北國) and evolved into the cultural and economic hub of the region.
 The Han dynasty tomb where the last king of Jibei, Liu Kuan (刘宽 (劉寬, Liú Kuān)), was buried at Shuangru Mountain was excavated by archaeologists from Shandong University in 1995 and 1996.
 More than 2000 artifacts such as jade swords, jade masks, and jade pillows have been recovered within the 1,500 square meter excavation site, emphasizing the wealth of the city during the period.
 Cao Cao (155 – 220 CE) was an official in Jinan before he became the de facto ruler of the Han dynasty.
 His son, Cao Pi, overthrew the last emperor of the Han and founded the Wei Kingdom (220 – 265 CE) of the Three Kingdoms period.

 Beginning in the 5th century CE, Buddhism flourished in Jinan.
 The Langgong Temple (朗公寺 (Lǎnggōng Sì), later renamed Shentong Temple, (神通寺 (Shéntōng Sì), and now in ruins) in the southern county of Licheng was one of the most important temples in northern China at that time.
 The same period witnessed extensive construction of Buddhist sites in the southern counties of Licheng and Changqing such as the Lingyan Temple and the Thousand-Buddha Cliff.
 In particular, a large number of cave temples were established in the hills south of Jinan.

 Jinan remained the cultural center of the region during the Song dynasty (960 – 1279 CE).
 The Song rulers promoted Jinan to a superior prefecture in 1116 CE.
 Two of the most important poets of the Southern Song were both born in Jinan: Li Qingzhao (1084–1151 CE), the most renown female poet in Chinese history, and Xin Qiji (1140–1207 CE), who was also a military leader of the Southern Song dynasty.
 Both poets witnessed a series of crushing defeats of the Song dynasty at the hands of the Jurchens who gained control over almost half of the Song territories and established the Jin dynasty in northern China.
 After Jinan came under control of the Jin dynasty, both Li Qingzhao and Xin Qiji had to abandon their homes and reflected this experience in their works.